A close up of an ear mite. Photo by Dr. Teri Ann Oursler

 Ear mites are tiny infectious organisms resembling microscopic ticks.
-The mite can just barely be seen as a small white dot with the naked eye, but usually must be detected by examining a sample of ear wax under a microscope.
+The mite can just barely be seen by the naked eye as a small white dot, though, ordinarily it is necessary to look at an ear wax sample under the microscope to see it.
 Infection usually produces a characteristic dry black ear discharge that is commonly said to resemble coffee grounds.
 This discharge is composed of ear wax, blood, inflammatory biochemicals, and the ear mites themselves.
 Because the discharge is so classic in appearance, a diagnosis of ear mite infection is often made based on its presence.
 This leads to the potential to be led astray.
 It is best to examine the material under the microscope and confirm the mites so that proper treatment can be instituted.

 The Bizarre Ear Mite Life Cycle